Using default repositories¶

 R Language channel¶

-Microsoft R Open conda packages and Anaconda, Inc.’s R conda packages.
+Anaconda, Inc.’s R conda packages and Microsoft R Open conda packages.
 This channel is included in conda’s “defaults” channel.
-When creating new environments, MRO is now chosen as the default R implementation.
+When creating new environments, R is the default R implementation.

 As of Dec.
 19, 2017, this is an empty channel.
 Packages in this channel have been moved to pkgs/mro-archive.
 New MRO packages are in the pkgs/r channel.